Neural Vector Fields for Implicit Surface Representation and Inference: Qualitative Results Analysis

 \section{Qualitative Results Analysis}

+Here we provide additional visualizations of the results obtained with VF and compare to the other representations.
+Figure \ref{fig:good_qual} shows the results achieved by VF on some challenging open and multi-layered examples to further demonstrate the ability of VF to generate accurate predictions in every shape class.
+In particular it is worth noting the accuracy in reconstructing the very thin parts in the lamp structure and the inside of the car and the mini-bus.

-Here we provide additional results visualization comparing each representation.
-From Figure \ref{fig:qual_sup}, we can see the different properties of each representation.
-As volumetric representations, SDF and BOR predict watertight meshes.
-This characteristic, produces smooth and watertight results which can be an advantage when representing shapes with such properties, such as sofas.
-However, this shows to be a limitation when representing thin objects parts or thin cylinders, such as in the lamp example.
+In Figure \ref{fig:qual_sup}, we provide additional qualitative comparison to the other existing methods.
+Similarly to the results shown previously, this highlights the different properties of the methods.
+As volumetric representations, like DeepSDF \cite{park2019deepsdf} and OccNet \cite{mescheder2019occnet}, predict smooth watertight meshes, they achieve high-quality results in smooth classes such as \textit{chairs}.
+On the other hand, this property shows to be a limitation when representing thin object parts, such as in the \textit{sofas} or \textit{planes} example.
+Overall, they also struggle in predicting sharp details as highlighted throughout every class.

-On the other hand, VT, UDF, and DVT represent the surfaces itself which gives a strong advantage when representing this or non-watertight parts, but can lead to non-smooth meshes or noise.
-The effect is apparent in the meshes obtained using UDF representation and suggests that predicting the direction directly, as in VT and DVT, leads to less noisy results.
-The advantage on thin shapes, instead, can be observed in the lamps class with a very large performance gap between VT or DVT and SDF.
-Overall, VT shows to achieve highly accurate prediction across all examples, combining high sensitivity at the surface, the ability to represent any type of shape, and low levels of noise.

-Regarding the qualitative examples on the completion task, every method has a significant decrease in qualitative accuracy.
-However, Figure \ref{fig:qualc_sup} shows that the same type of properties discussed for the reconstruction task are still valid.
-When provided with limited observations, SDF and BOR tend to produce overly smoothed results, losing precision at the level of the details.
-On the other hand, UDF, VT, and DVT tend to suffer from higher levels of noise and often predict open surface.
-However, the latter group of methods, and particularly DVT, produce results that resemble more the target shape.
-This significant gap in performance, which is visible across the different shape classes, is consistent with the shown quantitative results.